Jacob Burns Film Center

 Fellowships are open to all applicants who fit each individual fellowship’s eligibility requirements and show a strong interest in pursuing a career in the film/media arts.
 Priority is given to applicants who demonstrate the strongest present need for the fellowship.
 Short films made in Creative Culture’s fellowship program cannot be used to fulfill an academic requirement.

-- The Valentine & Clark Emerging Artist Fellowship gives preference to applicants under the age of 30 who have graduated from college and demonstrate a strong interest in pursuing a career in the film/media arts.
+- The Valentine and Clark Emerging Artist Fellowship gives preference to applicants under the age of 30 who demonstrate a strong interest in pursuing a career in the film/media arts.
 Priority is given to applicants living in Westchester County, NY.
+Applicants must have a college degree.
 (Offered Fall & Spring)

-- This Social Justice Filmmaker Fellowship is open to a filmmaker proposing a short film project that engages with issues of social justice by confronting inequality and creating dialogue.
+- The Social Justice Filmmaker Fellowship is open to a filmmaker proposing a short film project that engages with issues of social justice by confronting inequality and creating dialogue.
 (Offered Only in Fall)

-- The Silver Sun Diverse Voices Fellowship is open to all filmmakers from underrepresented communities who have graduated college and demonstrate a strong interest in pursuing a career in the film/media arts.
+- The Silver Sun Diverse Voices Fellowship is open to all filmmakers from underrepresented communities who demonstrate a strong interest in pursuing a career in the film/media arts.
+This fellowship which encourages community engagement, aims to foster thoughtful media-creation and provides talented emerging artists with the necessary time and resources to fully realize and share a creative project with mentors, peers, and students.
 (Offered Only in Spring)

-- Artists working in all film genres are encouraged to apply.
+- Artists working in all film genres (animation, documentary, narrative) are encouraged to apply.

-- Project proposal: A detailed plan for the project the applicant will complete during the fellowship period, including a rough timeline.
-The proposal should also provide information on the current status of the project, highlighting available materials (e.g. script or plot treatment), any casting or crew decisions to date, and completed work on the project thus far, if any.
+- Project Proposal: a detailed plan for the project the fellow will complete during the fellowship period, including a rough timeline.
+The proposal should also provide information on the current status of the project, highlighting available materials (e.g. script or plot treatment), any casting or crew decisions to date, and any completed work on the project thus far.
+If applying for Social Justice Filmmaker Fellowship and/or Health & Wellness Fellowship, the proposal should demonstrate how project will engage with the theme of the fellowship.

 - Two (2) professional references